 Huge Lesson Library for All Levels

-Lessons are generally from 10-20 minutes with most being near 15 minutes long.
-For me, this is an ideal length because it’s not so long that it feels demotivating and also not so short that you need to constantly be switching lessons.
+Lessons are generally 10-20 minutes long with most hovering around the 15-minute mark.
+For me, this is an ideal length because it’s not so long that it feels demotivating and not so short that you’re constantly switching lessons.

 Basic vs Premium Subscription

 All of the lessons are included in the Basic Plan.
 You can also use get printable PDF lesson notes.
-These are really useful as you can read the dialog and key vocabulary.
+These are really useful, as you can read the dialogue and key vocabulary.
 The Basic Plan is more than enough for a lot of users – especially those that are just looking for somewhere to get listening practice.

 The Premium Plan includes quite a few extra features.
 Let’s take a look at them one-by-one.

-- Access to the “Say It Right” video course.
-I went through this entire course when I started learning Chinese and found it to be incredibly helpful.
+The “Say It Right” video course – I went through this entire course when I started learning Chinese and found it to be incredibly helpful.
 The videos explain Chinese pronunciation very clearly.
 Even if you’ve already learned some pronunciation elsewhere, you’ll likely pick up something new from this.
-If you’re interested in more resources focused on pronunciation, check out the Chinese Pronunciation Wiki or my review of The Mimic Method.

-Dialog – Here you can play the audio, download and read each individual line of the dialog.
-It makes it much easier to listen line-by-line.
-Playing and mimicking the dialog one line at a time is a good way to improve your speaking skills as well.
+Dialogue – Here you can play the audio as well as download and read each individual line of the dialogue.
+Listening line-by-line like this is much easier, and playing and mimicking the dialogue one line at a time is a good way to improve your speaking skills.

-Vocabulary – You can see and hear the audio of individual words.
+Vocabulary – Here you can see and hear the audio of individual words.
 You can save them to review later or export to Pleco.
 On the desktop version, there’s even an integration with Skritter which allows you to use your mouse to practice writing the characters.

-Expansion – This section will expand upon key words and phrases from the lesson.
+Expansion – This section expands upon key words and phrases from the lesson.
 You’ll be shown other example sentences along with audio.
 It’s a helpful way to deepen your understanding.

 Exercises – Finally, we have the exercises.
-These include matching words to their definitions, taking jumbled lines from the dialog and putting them in the correct order, dictation and multiple choice.
-This is fantastic.
-I particularly like the dictation exercise because it tests both your listening skills and your ability to type in Chinese characters.
+These include matching words to their definitions, putting dialogue into the correct order, dictation exercises and multiple choice.

 App – You’re able to get access to all of the materials from the iOS and Android app.